Work From Home Cybersecurity: 10 Steps to Avoid Risks

+Maintaining cybersecurity while working from home is difficult but essential.
 Do you have a development team that works remotely?
-It can be scary to think about all the confidential data that gets passed between various locations with distributed teams.
+It can be scary to think about all the confidential data that is left vulnerable through distributed teams.

 If your company is working with sensitive data, has a large user database, or is involved in financial operations, you should pay extra attention to ensure your security measures are properly in place.

-Keeping information safe while everyone is working in the same office is easier than working with distributed remote employee networks, where you face threats from unprotected home and public network access.
+Keeping information safe while everyone is working in the same office is easier than working with distributed remote employee networks.
+With work from home jobs, cybersecurity threats stem from unprotected home and public network access.